 I’ve seen this happen A LOT with scammy sales pages – especially when it comes to hyped-up ClickBetter and Clickbank products.

 But on this occasion, there’s nothing to go by – which is probably worse, in my opinion.

 If a product creator can’t reveal their identity, should they be trusted?

-Thirdly, the video testimonials from the guys n’ gals who claim to have struck gold with ‘FFF’ are as fake as plastic plants.
+The video testimonials from the guys n’ gals who claim to have struck gold with ‘FFF’ are as fake as plastic plants.

-Take this guy here, for example.
 He’s also recorded fake testimonials for Mingle Cash and Discover The Plan – other duds I’ve exposed.

-Say Hello to the same dude again.
+Say hello to the same dude again!

 So if guys like him really are crushing it with ‘FFF’, then why is he hired on Fiverr to lie through his teeth, huh?